 Apart from her architectural practice, Charlotte Malterre-Barthes co-funded OMNIBUS, an urban research laboratory focused on trans-disciplinary metropolitan explorations, with Noboru Kawagishi.
 She has lectured and taught workshops at the Architectural Foundation in London, the Storefront for Art & Architecture in New York, the University of Saints Cyrill & Methodius in Skopje, the University of Seville, Hong Kong University, ZhdK, Future Cities Lab Singapore, and with the AA Visiting School in Alexandria, Egypt.

 She is co-editor of Housing Cairo-The Informal Response and The Book, The School, The Town with Marc Angéli and Something Fantastic (2016, 2013, Ruby Press), and has published articles in magazines including AD, San Rocco, TRANS, MAS Context, Tracés, and Horizonte.

-Charlotte Malterre-Barthes will be a workshop respondent at the 6th International LafargeHolcim Forum for Sustainable Construction in Cairo, April 4-6, 2019.
+Charlotte Malterre-Barthes was a workshop respondent at the 6th International LafargeHolcim Forum for Sustainable Construction in Cairo, April 4-6, 2019.